 This video will help us evaluate your skills as a speaker.

-End of September: We’ll send first notices to all proposals recommended for our final review stage.
+23 October: We’ll send first notices to all proposals recommended for our final review stage.

-Mid-October: We’ll send final notices to all submissions selected for the program.
+Early November: We’ll send final notices to all submissions selected for the program.

 We’ll provide brief feedback to any proposal not selected.

 We know that organizing your proposal can seem daunting, so we’ve made this handy checklist for you to gather your thoughts before you start: